tic-tac-token/ttt-book/src/chapters/1/reading-the-contract-under-test.md

     }
 ```

-Some of this, like the keyword `contract` and the `abi.encodePacked` function, may look a little esoteric, but most of this code should be pretty legible.
+Some of this, like the keyword `contract`, types like `(string memory)`, and the `abi.encodePacked` function, may look a little esoteric, but most of this code should be pretty legible.
 Again, if you squint hard enough, it kind of looks like Javascript.